Automatic Protection Without Paperwork

 If the person is married, the homestead may be selected from the community property, the joint property or the separate property of the person.

 A.R.S. § 33-1102(B)For married couples, the homestead can come from community property, joint property, or either spouse's separate property.
-This flexibility allows families to choose the most advantageous designation based on their ownership structure and overall estate plan.
+This gives families flexibility based on their ownership structure.